Exploring Photos and Videos

 Learn more about using hashtags.

-When someone adds a location name to a post, you can tap the location name to see a page that shows all photos and videos people have shared publicly with that location.
-Location pages appear in the app and on the web.
+When someone adds a location to a post, you can tap the location name to see a place page that shows all photos and videos people have shared publicly with that location.
+Place pages appear in the app and on the web.

-If your account is set to private, only your approved followers will be able to see your photos on location pages.
+If your account is set to private, only your approved followers will be able to see your photos on place pages.

 Some accounts, like alcohol brands, post content that’s meant for older audiences.
 These accounts may choose to restrict their content to Instagrammers who are over a certain age.
 To determine whether you're able to see a restricted account, we may use information you provide on Instagram or on Facebook (our parent company).